kelveden/clj-wiremock/README.md

 test namespaces and shutdown at the end.
 To achieve this, `wiremock-fixture` is provided as your "once" test fixture.

-(Note that `with-stubs` automatically clears down wiremock of all stubs at the end of the block.)

 ```clj
 (defn around-all
   [f]